 The SAMS and the Swiss National Science Foundation, with the support of private foundations and in collaboration with the Swiss School of Public Health, award each year a limited number of competitive individual MD-PhD grants.
 The aim of the program is to equip medical doctors interested in research with the skills necessary for a career as clinician and scientist.

 MD-PhD grants enable young physicians to complete a doctoral research training in natural sciences, public health sciences, clinical research or biomedical ethics at a Swiss university.
 Grants can be awarded for a minimum of 2 to a maximum of 3 years.
-The synopsis (down below) gives an overview of all grantees.
+The synopsis (see below) gives an overview of all grantees.

 Submission of applications

-Applications, written in English using the SAMS application form, must be sent to the local MD-PhD commission of the Medical Faculty at which the applicant is or intends to be matriculated as doctoral student.
-Contact details of the local commissions associated with the National MD-PhD grants program can be found here: Local MD-PhD Commissions.
+Applications, written in English using the SAMS application form, must be sent to the local MD-PhD commission at which the applicant is or intends to be matriculated as doctoral student.
+Contact details of the local commissions associated with the national grants program can be found here: Local MD-PhD Commissions.